kenz77/Web-Dev-HW/Project 2/readme.md

 <H2>Accomplishments:</H2>
 <body>
 I emailed for help when I couldn't seem to figure out the solution on my own.
 That helped me a lot and I got everything figured out after that.
 So glad my professor checks her email on the weekends. </body>

+<H1>Part 3</H1>
+<body> This week I struggeled to get things done on time because of all the homework I was assigned this week and having to study hard for an exam I had, But coding is starting to get a little easier which is great.
+Still not a fan of it, but I am happy when I am able to successfully accomplish something I was struggling with. </body>